FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/configuration.md

 });
 ```

-Although the entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do so and strongly recommend configuring everything through FACT-Finder Web Components.
+Although the entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do so and strongly recommend configuring everything through FactFinder Web Components.

 > Caution
 >